 Dual Master’s Program in Medical Sciences and Mental Health Counseling & Behavioral Medicine

-The MSMS/MHCBM is an 83-credit dual degree program.
+The MAMS/MHCBM is an 83-credit dual degree program.
 This program offers students an opportunity to combine a broad-based program in medical sciences with a professional study in mental health counseling and behavioral medicine, including a strong academic foundation in neuroscience.